Jinochacko/videolisting/README.md

 # videolisting
-A listing web app with lazy loading and search features
+A listing angular web app with lazy loading and search features which reads data from json files